Skip to main content

 Q: Can I delegate DPO approvals to someone else?

 A: Yes, but only to someone with equivalent GDPR expertise.
-Assign the "DPO" role to them from Team Settings.
-Remember: you remain accountable for ensuring consultations occur (Article 38).
+Assign the "DPO" role to them.

 Q: What if processing has already started without a DPIA?